A corporal work of mercy.

 To the priests of the Archdiocese of Toronto,

-I know some of you, some better than others, and some of you are personal friends with my wife and me.
+I know some of you, some better than others, and some are personal friends with my wife and me.
 We have written, spoken, and dined in restaurants or in our home.
 We share much and we share the sorrow for the state of the Church here in Toronto and universally.

 To the rest of you, I have something to say.